The Killing of a Sacred Deer

-The Killing of a Sacred Deer is a 2017 psychological horror thriller film directed by Yorgos Lanthimos and starring Colin Farrell, Nicole Kidman, Barry Keoghan, Raffey Cassidy, Sunny Suljic, Alicia Silverstone, and Bill Camp.
-The screenplay by Lanthimos and Efthymis Filippou was inspired by the ancient Greek tragedy Iphigenia in Aulis by Euripides, and follows a cardiac surgeon who introduces his family to a teenage boy with a connection to his past, after which they mysteriously begin to fall ill.
+The Killing of a Sacred Deer is a 2017 absurdist psychological horror thriller art film directed and co-produced by Yorgos Lanthimos, who also co-wrote the screenplay with Efthimis Filippou.
+It stars Colin Farrell, Nicole Kidman, Barry Keoghan, Raffey Cassidy, Sunny Suljic, Alicia Silverstone, and Bill Camp.
+It follows a cardiac surgeon who introduces his family to a teenage boy with a connection to his past, after which they mysteriously begin to fall ill.

-The film was selected to compete for the Palme d'Or in the main competition section of the 2017 Cannes Film Festival.
-It was theatrically released in the United States by A24 on 20 October 2017, and in the United Kingdom and Ireland by Curzon Artificial Eye on 3 November.
-Critical response to the film was mostly positive, and it grossed over $7 million worldwide.
+The film had its world premiere at the 70th Cannes Film Festival on 22 May 2017, where it was awarded Best Screenplay.
+It was theatrically released in Ireland and the United Kingdom on 3 November 2017, by Curzon.
+It grossed $10.7 million worldwide and received positive reviews from critics, who praised Lanthimos' direction, the screenplay, cinematography, and performances of the cast (particularly those of Keoghan, Farrell, and Kidman).
+At the 15th Irish Film & Television Awards, the film earned four nominations, with Keoghan winning Best Supporting Actor.
+It was nominated for Best Director, Best Screenwriter, and Best Actor (Farrell) at the 30th European Film Awards, and for Best Supporting Male (Keoghan) and Best Cinematography at the 33rd Independent Spirit Awards.

 Plot

-After performing an open heart surgery, Steven Murphy, a cardiothoracic surgeon in Cincinnati, goes to a diner to meet 16-year-old Martin Lang, whose father died a few years earlier.
-Murphy then goes home to his wife, Anna, and their children, Kim, who is 14, and Bob, who is younger.
+After performing an open heart surgery, Steven Murphy, a cardiothoracic surgeon in Cincinnati, goes to a diner where he meets 16-year-old Martin Lang, whose father died a few years earlier.
+Steven goes home to his wife Anna and their children Kim and Bob.
 Steven invites Martin to meet his family, and Martin gets along with everyone, especially Kim.
-That night, Martin calls to say he has already told his mother that Steven is coming to dinner the following evening.
-Martin insists Steven stay to watch a movie after the meal, but he leaves partway through to go to bed, and his mother gets amorous with Steven.
-She says Martin wants it as much as she does, and Steven leaves.
+That night, Martin invites Steven to his house for dinner the next day.

+At Martin’s house, after dinner, Martin goes to bed, leaving Steven alone with his mother.
+Martin’s mother begins flirting with Steven and he leaves.

-Martin visits Steven's office, complaining of chest pain he worries is caused by the same condition that killed his father.
-The cardiac stress tests Steven runs show nothing wrong, and Martin invites Steven over again, saying his mother finds Steven attractive, but Steven responds that he is happy with his family.
-After this, Martin's demands for Steven's attention grow increasingly frequent and desperate, and Steven stops responding.
-He is troubled when Kim tells him that Martin gave her a ride home.
+Martin visits Steven's office, complaining of chest pain, but tests show nothing wrong.
+Martin invites Steven over again, saying his mother finds Steven attractive, but Steven refuses.
+Afterward, Martin's demands for Steven's attention grow increasingly frequent and desperate.
+Steven is troubled to learn that Martin gave Kim a ride home on his motorcycle.

-One morning, Bob says he cannot move his legs, so Steven and Anna rush him to the hospital.
-He recovers during his examination and is sent home, but then relapses and is admitted while more tests are done.
-Martin visits Bob and talks with Steven to explain that, to "balance things" for his father's death, which occurred in Steven's operating room, Steven must kill either Bob, Kim, or Anna, or else, within a few days, they will all die after becoming paralyzed, refusing to eat, and bleeding from the eyes.
-Steven has Martin escorted from the hospital and is troubled to see Bob refusing to eat.
+One morning, Steven's son Bob is unable to move his legs, so Steven and Anna rush him to the hospital, where numerous tests are performed.
+Martin tells Steven that, to "balance things" for his father, who died while Steven was operating on him, Steven must kill a member of his own family.
+Otherwise, within a few days, Steven's family will all die from paralysis, an inability to eat, and bleeding from the eyes.
+Steven has Martin escorted from the hospital.
+Later, Bob begins refusing to eat, but no cause can be found.